 GPC’s Port to Park FunD Run

-The Port City’s favourite fun run is back in 2022.
+The Port City’s favourite fun run.

 Showcasing GPC’s premier waterfront parklands as well as supporting local schools and community groups, the Port to Park FunD Run will see thousands of feet pound the pavement.